yahav-h/TokenService/README.md

 The service will attempt to refresh a token and then store it in a database for future usage.

+The service store authorization tokens which then can be used for future purpose using a GET request

+---

 ### Flow
 ![erd flow](erd-flow.png)